What’s New in Tableau Online

 New location for downloading tabcmd

-The tabcmd installer is now available from Tableau Support’s Alternate Downloads Site.
+The tabcmd installer is now available from the Tableau Server Releases page on the Tableau website.
 In this location, you can always find the latest version of tabcmd.

-The tabcmd download is in the Tableau Server column, under the version number.
+The tabcmd download is on the release notes, under the version number.

 The link from the Tableau Online Help has changed, too.
 If you bookmark this link, you can update it at Install tabcmd.